cloudify-cosmo/cloudify-rest-docs/source/includes/_cluster.md

 Starts the cluster mechanisms on the current Cloudify Manager.
 If the `join_addrs` parameter is provided, joins an existing cluster, otherwise bootstraps a new cluster.
+When joining a cluster, the "credentials" parameter is required.
+To generate credentials for a new node to use, use the "Add cluster node" endpoint first.
 Only admin users can execute this operation.

 ### Request Body